jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - The `REST` group in the Metacello baseline no longer contains the `Seaside-Component` package
 - Expired sessions tracked with cookies should no result in an infinite redirect
 - The bundled Prototype JavaScript library has been updated from 1.7.0 to 1.7.3 which fixes multi select lists
+- Platform-specific optimizations are now used in the implementation of `WADynamicVariable`.
+The implementation has moved to [Grease](https://github.com/SeasideSt/Grease/).

 # Breaking Changes #